Reception 2024 - 2025

 • Please tie up long hair.

-• A full PE kit, including trainers (not pumps) should be in school at all times.
+• A full PE kit should be in school at all times.

 Our Aims